+%Gran Cereale

-Gran Cereale was founded in 1989 as a Mulino Bianco wholemeal biscuit and has grown to become the Barilla Group brand that offers wholemeal and natural products.
+that offers wholemeal and natural products.
 To date, the brand offers consumers a range of products that includes whole grain biscuits, bars and breakfast cereals.

 FIRST is a brand specializing in retail services

 Tolerant is the brand of plant-based foods, naturally rich in protein, designed to make a difference for people in search of a healthier lifestyle and those with food intolerances or dietary restrictions.
 Tolerant is a line of pasta based on legumes subjected to minimal transformation processes, made with a single organic ingredient.